 Hydraulic actuators – Hydraulic actuators follow Pascal’s law.
 The most common type of power source that drives the hydraulic system is a pump.
 The pump works by generating pressure waves which is continuously transmitted via the hydraulic fluid tubes, i.e., return and supply lines.
 The pressure waves eventually come in contact with a piston surface thereby exerting a force on the surface.
 This force enables the piston to move forward and backward causing a pressure difference between two sides of the piston.

-Electric actuators – Electric actuators consists of a reversible synchronous motor which converts electrical energy into mechanical energy.
+Electric actuators – Electric actuators consist of a reversible synchronous motor that converts electrical energy into mechanical energy.
 The motor is connected to a gear train that reduces the speed of the motor thereby increasing the mechanical torque.
-These actuators have more than 90% efficiency, and are the safest of all types.
+These actuators have more than 90% efficiency and are the safest of all types.